designasaweapon/PP1-Worksharp-Workshops/README.md

 Welcome to the Worksharp Workshops Website Project.

-Our website offers information about Worksharp Workshops and teh courses that it provides for modern marketers.
+Our website offers information about Worksharp Workshops and the courses that it provides for modern marketers.

 Worksharp Workshops gives onloine particiapnts a convenient and flexible way to learn about the latest trends, tools, and strategies in the field of digital and social media marketing.